NixOS/rfcs/rfcs/0148-pipe-operator.md

 The artificial distinction between the first input and the functions via the list now is gone, and so are the parentheses around the functions.
-With the lower syntax overhead, using the operator becomes attractive in more situations, whereas a `pipe` pays for its overhead only in more complex scenarios (usually three functions or more).
+With the lower character overhead, using the operator becomes attractive in more situations, whereas a `pipe` pays for its overhead only in more complex scenarios (usually three functions or more).
 Having a dedicated operator also increases visibility and discoverability of the feature.